kevwalsh/carota/_posts/2016-01-01-food-and-drink.md

 ---
 layout: page
 title: Food and drinks
-excerpt: "More about this soon."
+excerpt: "More about this soon. <br /> It'll be good."
 #image:
 #  feature: sample-image-1.jpg
 image: